-Finding out you’re pregnant can take your breath away — especially if you had no plans to become a parent at this time.
+Medical expenses from pregnancy can quickly become a financial burden — especially if you had no plans to become a parent at this time.
 You may not have a steady job or partner to raise a child with, and staring down the upcoming responsibility of childbirth and delivery can be overwhelming.
-Perhaps you’re considering adoption — but, knowing the difficulties of your situation, you may have one big question:
+Perhaps you’re considering adoption.
+But, knowing the difficulties of your situation, you may have one big question:

 If you have little or no insurance and want to put a baby up for adoption, we encourage you to contact our adoption professionals right away by either filling out our online form or contacting us at 1-800-ADOPTION to get started on your adoption plan.
 Until then, continue reading to learn more about how adoption is always an option.

 Can I Give My Baby Up for Adoption if I’m on Medicaid?